jxk5861/TestingToolJavaFX/README.md

 A structural testing tool that provides the user with the ability to draw a program graph and run various structural testing algorithms on it.
 Implemented algorithms include C1, C1P, and DU-paths testing.

 This was our submission for our SWENG-421 final project with a focus on implementing the design patterns learned in class.
-Details on design patterns below the images.
+Details on design patterns are below the images.

 # Tool Images
 ## Drawing a graph